axibase/axibase-charts/syntax/udf.md

 ##### Description

 Get the value of the series, identified by `alias`, for the `timestamp`, which is calculated as `current_time - offset`.
-(`current_time` is the time of currently processed point) If there is no point with such `timestamp`, the value will be linearly interpolated.
+(`current_time` is the time of currently processed value) If there is no value for such `timestamp` in the series, the value will be linearly interpolated.
 If `timestamp` is less than the minimum timestamp or greater than the maximum timestamp in the series, then function returns `null`.

 ##### Syntax